-Picking up where the first creators left off, different writers and artists handle the reins of the next ASM issues and introduce new villains and crafting story points to add depth to Spidey's life!
+Picking up where the first creators left off, different writers and artists handle the reins of the next ASM issues and introduce new villains and craft story points to add depth to Spidey's life!

-With J. Michael Straczynski's run on Spider-Man over, a a whole group of writers and artists set out to redefine Spider-Man's world in the first volume of an epic set of adventures.
+With J. Michael Straczynski's run on Spider-Man over, a whole group of writers and artists set out to redefine Spider-Man's world in the first volume of an epic set of adventures.

 This new FPS game by Blizzard Entertainment offers a variety of characters, and the heroes in its offense class help make sure your team stays on the objective.

 Continuing to explore the realm of video games, I delve into the second half of what I think are the best single player games of all time.